Healthy Multi-Grain Recipe Sour Dough

 - 10 gm dried rosemary leaves

-- Or use the traditional method & Take the Dutch oven out and place dough in the Dutch oven along with the parchment paper.
+Or use the traditional method & Take the Dutch oven out and place dough in the Dutch oven along with the parchment paper.
 Take a spray bottle and give it a couple of sprays of water; this helps in keeping the crust soft, place lid back on & place in the oven for 5 minutes; then turn down the temperature down to 450 degrees for 30 minutes; again, these times will vary as ovens vary.
 Take out of the oven and remove lid; loaf should be golden brown at this point.
 Pour a little olive oil over top and use a brush to spread over the top of the loaf; this aids to a nice soft crust.
-Place back in the oven for 5-10 minutes without a lid; remove from oven, the loaf should be a darker brown now; if not place back in for 5 minutes or so until it is.
+Place uncovered back in the oven for 5 minutes until the loaf should is golden brown, if not place back in for 5 minutes or so until it is.
 Remove from oven and let sit on a grid or rack for 2 hrs before cutting.
 Enjoy!